 Mattress companies often say all-natural products have been used in a mattress; for example, that might mean cotton, but not necessarily organically grown cotton.
 Even latex has synthetic versions, so while shopping for your eco-friendly mattress read between the lines, look into every minute detail, and ask the salesperson or the customer service representatives of the mattress manufacturing companies as many questions as possible.

 Sleep trials allow you to test your mattress within your own home.
 Sleep trials are especially needed for eco-friendly mattresses, as they may take some time to acclimate to your body.
 Most mattress companies offer a sleep trial of 100 to 365 days.
-If you do not like the mattress, then you can either return it for a full refund or exchange it for another suitable option within the trial period.
-Most companies offer to arrange a pick-up at little to no cost.
+If the matress is not right, most brands will provide a full refund.
 Always read the sleep trial policy before investing in a mattress to make sure there are no return fees.

 If a mattress company is not offering a sleep trial, be sure to check their return policies.
 Most will have a return policy within 30 days of the date of delivery.
 If you are not satisfied with it you may return it within this time.